ygua699/week02lab-git/README.md

 ## Exercise 2 - Git Branches

-For this exercise, the three developers will again make three changes (this time adding features), but this time on different branches.
+For this exercise, the three developers will again make three changes (this time adding features), but on different branches.
 **Before starting this exercise, please make sure that all three developers pull the latest source code from the repository.**

-Feature 1 by Dev1 is to implement the increment method **incrementToEven()** that increases the counter to the next even number, and implement the decrement method **decrementToEven()** that decrease the counter the previous even number.
+Feature 1 by Dev1 is to implement the increment method **incrementToEven()** that increases the counter to the next even number, and implement the decrement method **decrementToEven()** that decreases the counter to the previous even number.

-Feature 2 by Dev2 is to implement the increment method **incrementToPrime()** that increases the counter to the next prime number, and implement the decrement method **decrementToPrime()** that decrease the counter the previous prime number.
+Feature 2 by Dev2 is to implement the increment method **incrementToPrime()** that increases the counter to the next prime number, and implement the decrement method **decrementToPrime()** that decreases the counter to the previous prime number.

 Feature 3 by Dev3 is to implement the **countFrequency()** method.
-This method count the number of words in the given sentence.
+This method counts the number of words in the given sentence.
 Dev3 should also consider refactoring the code implemented by Dev1 and Dev2.
 The code refactoring should improve the overall quality of source code such as getting rid of duplicate code, apply the standard code convention, and so on.

 #### Development Process